 All Escambia County Departments

-- Escambia County government buildings, offices and West Florida Public Libraries will reopen to the public Monday, May 4, and will operate at 25% capacity, in accordance with Phase 1 of Gov. DeSantis Executive Order 20-111 and Executive Order 20-112.
+- Escambia County government buildings, offices and West Florida Public Libraries may open at no more than 50% of their building occupancy once permitted by local government, in accordance with Phase 1 of Gov. DeSantis Executive Order 20-123.

 - Submit an online Animal Control complaint here.